Riky5/CV/README.md

 **FREECODECAMP, CODECADEMY AND UDEMY (London, 2020-2021)**
 _Various coding courses: Ruby, HTML5, CSS3, JS, React, Flutter and Dart._
 - learnt the basics of each language/framework.
+- Joined a community of self-learners on discord where we helped each other when stuck.
+- Attended workshops and a hackathon organised by Codecademy.

 **LORENZO LOTTO INSTITUTE (Italy, 1999 - 2004)**
 _Diploma in Tourism.
 3 A-levels equivalent._